lawrie/tinyfpga_bx_gaming/README.md

 the card.

 The game files that you add to the card should combine hardware.bin and firmware.bin with 68xxx bytes of padding in between.

+Once you have prepared the SD card, put it in the card reader at the back of the LCD and power-on the games console after flashing the menu.

+You should see a screen with the list of your games.

+Use the B button to sellect a game and the A button to start it.
+It takes about 15 seconds before the game starts.